 The oil and gas industry is poised to benefit from artificial intelligence (AI) advancements that can be incorporated into traditional equipment.
 One such example is the intelligent rig, which can leverage weather forecasting, computational capabilities, and other features to increase operational capacity.
 Using intelligent rigs ensures higher production and reliability, as your business receives advanced warnings of any issues that can lead to equipment downtime or lost wells.
 The higher production of intelligent rigs can allow companies to use fewer oil rigs in the first place, saving on the costs of equipment and maintenance.

 Another example is the use of smart bits to make drilling more efficient.
 With their multidimensional cutter technology, these smart bits can recognize different rock layers.
 This allows them to effectively adapt to any job, be it onshore or offshore.
 As a result, smart bits have a more consistent rate of penetration (ROP) and a longer lifespan, which saves your business replacement costs.

 Cloud-based computing has changed the way companies manage data, by giving users access to the data they need no matter where they’re located.
 This can be especially helpful in the oil and gas industry, where operations don’t all take place under one roof and can be expensive to track.

 With cloud technology, your entire business can store a huge volume of data for analysis, which can be accessed from virtually anywhere.
 For example, your workers can monitor well production from their mobile devices and then cater to issues on location, with all the information they need to make informed decisions.
-This accuracy and transparency allows work to be completed in the shortest amount of time, and empowers team members to optimize production.
+This accuracy and transparency allow work to be completed in the shortest amount of time and empowers team members to optimize production.

 Having more data than ever at the touch of a button — without having to physically visit every site — allows your workforce to streamline inspections, maintenance, and other processes, reducing overall costs to the business.